thegerrit/data_science/project1/README.md

 ### Question 2: Integration (15 pts)

-Write a function that finds the best matching row in the NASA data for each of the top 50 solar flares in the SpaceWeatherLive data.
+Write a function that finds the best matching row in the NASA data for each of the top 50 solar flares in the SpaceWeatherLive data **and assigns a rank value to that entry in the NASA table**.
 Here, you have to decide for yourself how you determine what is the best matching entry in the NASA data for each of the top 50 solar flares.

 **Hint: You may want to look at multiple pieces of data before deciding if a flare matches.**

 In your submission, include an explanation of how you are defining best matching rows across the two datasets in addition to the code used to find the best matches.

-Finally, use your function to add a new column to the NASA dataset indicating its rank according to SpaceWeatherLive, if it appears in that dataset.
+**Use your function to add a new column to the NASA dataset indicating its rank according to SpaceWeatherLive, if it appears in that dataset.**

 **Hint: You may not end up with all the ranks!**

-**At the end of this section display only flares in the NASA table you could rank**
+**At the end of this section display only flares in the NASA table that you could rank.**

 ### Question 3: Analysis Plot (15 pts)